jsoysouvanh/Refureku/README.md

 	target_link_directories(YourExecutable PRIVATE Path/To/Refureku/Library)
 	target_link_libraries(YourExecutable PRIVATE $<IF:$<CONFIG:Debug>,RefurekuDebug,RefurekuRelease>)
 	```
-4. Update RefurekuSettings.toml situated in Build/Release/Bin/ as [described here](#from-a-toml-file).
+4. Update RefurekuSettings.toml located in Build/Release/Bin/ as [described here](#from-a-toml-file).
 You must at least specify:
 	- [FileGeneratorSettings] outputDirectory = '''Path/To/An/Output/Directory'''
 	- [FileGeneratorSettings] toParseDirectories = [ '''Path/To/Dir/To/Parse1''', ... ]
 	- [FileParserSettings] projectIncludeDirectories = [ '''Path/To/Refureku/Library/Include''', '''Path/To/Your/Project/Include/Dir1''', ... ]